mikevilla/pokedex/README.md

 * On first load these cards also take a bit of time to show.
 * In future fixes I would implement lazy loading or add some UI feedback like a progress icon to help with the UI experience.
 * To get the evolution chain data I created a recursive function.
 I know this can be a concern if the chain happens to go many leves deep.
 As far as I can tell it seems like it was maxing out around 3 so I stuck to this cleaner solution for now.
 I could revisit this in future and find a safer way.
+* The details page makes 3 network calls to the pokemon API to get the necessary data to render the page.
+Please see the Future Consideration section below for how we could handle to optimize.

 ### Future Considerations and Feature Additions

 * Implement Concurrency: To handle multiple requests simultaneously, you can use concurrency techniques like Goroutines (Go) or Threads (Python).
 This will allow you to provide a fast response time to clients even when the database is being accessed by multiple clients at the same time.
 * Cache frequently requested data: To reduce the load on the database and improve performance, you can cache frequently requested data in memory.
 You can use a caching library like Redis for this.
 * Testing: I would test the Pokédex thoroughly to ensure that it works as expected and can handle a high volume of requests.
+* The details page currently needs to make 3 calls to get the necessary data.
+The main pokemon endpoint, the species and the evolution chain.
+I could look into stashing the data into redux in some usable form so that way when you revisit the page you would not have to make the same 3 calls.
+I could also see if these data could be reused by another pokemon page that needs the same data such as the evolution chain (as they share the same endpoint) this is so we could improve performance and minimize the number of network calls.
 * Option to search pokemon by name or ID
 * Filter pokemons by type
 * Pagination